apache/carbondata/docs/index/secondary-index-guide.md

  makes the SI table enable and available for query.

 ## Querying data
-Direct query can be made on SI tables to see the data present in position reference columns.
+Direct query can be made on SI tables to check the data present in position reference columns.
-When a filter query is fired, if the filter column is a secondary index column, then plan is transformed accordingly to hit SI table first to make better pruning with main table and in turn helps for faster query results.
+When a filter query is fired, and if the filter column is a secondary index column, then plan is transformed accordingly to hit SI table first to make better pruning with main table and in turn helps for faster query results.

-User can verify whether a query can leverage SI table or not by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether SI table table is selected.
+Users can verify whether a query can leverage the SI table or not by executing the `EXPLAIN` command, which will show the transformed logical plan, and thus users can check whether the SI table is selected.

 ## Compacting SI table